SpurSlicer/World-View/ReadMe.md

     ├── package.json
     └── package-lock.json
 ```
 Images contains local resources for the webpage like the world icon; init_data builds the sql databases with `create.sql` when the `docker-compose.yaml` is run; node_modules contains npm libraries; test contains test case code should you want to run test cases; views contains a file cache for other user and current user world files, the main layout, webpages code, and partials used by webpages and main.
-Please make sure you create `ProjectSourceCode/.env` and include `"token": "<enter token here>"` for token usage. `index.js` holds all custom API calls--all are in REST style.
+The `src/env` file is included but must be filled in.
+Do NOT push changes of `src/env` to git (the gitignore is set to ignore it). `index.js` holds all custom API calls--all are in REST style.
 You should not need to edit the `docker-compose.yaml` or `package.json` files, though you may need to change the run command in `docker-compose.yaml` if you want to use test cases.

-## Contributors
-- Ivan Bury
-- James Panya
-- Aiden Zavala
-- Gregory Del Bene
-- William Mowbray
-- Jake Zellmer

 ## Built With
 - [Docker](https://www.docker.com/products/docker-desktop/)